Customizing queries#

 - JavaScript

-Streaming data with no initial requestRTK Query provides the ability for an endpoint to send an initial request for data, followed up with recurring streaming updates that perform further updates to the cached data as the updates occur.
+RTK Query provides the ability for an endpoint to send an initial request for data, followed up with recurring streaming updates that perform further updates to the cached data as the updates occur.
 However, the initial request is optional, and you may wish to use streaming updates without any initial request fired off.

-is used to populate the cache data with an empty array, with no initial request sent.
-The array is later populated using streaming updates via the onCacheEntryAdded
+In the example below, a queryFn is used to populate the cache data with an empty array, with no initial request sent.
+The array is later populated using streaming updates via the onCacheEntryAdded endpoint option, updating the cached data as it is received.

 - TypeScript